makilezx/R-data-analysis-toolkit/README.md

 The repository includes the following code snippets:

-1. `correlation_analysis.R`: This snippet demonstrates the calculation and interpretation of correlations between variables.

-2. `t_test_comparison.R`: This snippet showcases the implementation of t-tests to compare means between different groups in the dataset.
+1. `t_test_comparison_correlations.R`: This snippet includes the calculation and interpretation of correlations between variables.
+Also it showcases the implementation of t-tests to compare means between different groups in the dataset.

-3. `hierarchical_regression.R`: This snippet illustrates the application of hierarchical regression analysis to explore the relationship between predictor variables and an outcome variable.
+2. `hierarchical_regression.R`: This snippet illustrates the application of hierarchical regression analysis to explore the relationship between predictor variables and an outcome variable.

-4. `ancova_analysis.R`: This snippet demonstrates the use of ANCOVA (Analysis of Covariance) to assess the differences between groups while controlling for covariates.
+3. `ancova_analysis.R`: This snippet demonstrates the use of ANCOVA (Analysis of Covariance) to assess the differences between groups while controlling for covariates.

-5. `cfa_analysis.R`: This snippet demonstrates the implementation of Confirmatory Factor Analysis (CFA) to assess the fit of a specified theoretical factor structure to the observed data in the research dataset.
+4. `cfa_analysis.R`: This snippet demonstrates the implementation of Confirmatory Factor Analysis (CFA) to assess the fit of a specified theoretical factor structure to the observed data in the research dataset.
 It involves testing the goodness-of-fit indices, examining factor loadings, and evaluating model fit indices such as chi-square, comparative fit index (CFI), root mean square error of approximation (RMSEA), and standardized root mean square residual (SRMR).